cardano-scaling/hydra/docs/adr/2021-06-06_002-reactive-core.md

 ## Context

-We are looking for a way of expressing the Hydra head protocol logic in a Hydra node.
+We are looking for a way of expressing the Hydra Head protocol logic in a Hydra node.

 The Hydra head protocol is defined as a _State machine_ in the paper, whose transitions are inputs that come from different sources which can emit outputs to other instances of the state machine or the mainchain.
 See the [FC2021](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) paper for details.